Divas-Sagta/Duplicate-Question-Pair-Identifier/README.md

 The task is to predict whether a pair of questions are duplicates or not.
 It is a binary classification problem, for a given pair of questions we need to pr

-We will develop a system to classify whether question pairs are duplicates or not.
+We will develop a NLP Based system to classify whether question pairs are duplicates or not.
 We start by information retrieval with the help of models like BOW, TF-IDF, or Word2Vec.
 We use SGD and XGBoost for classification.

-## Kaggle dataset
+## Quora dataset

 **Link**: https://www.kaggle.com/c/quora-question-pairs